Below are highlights from a recent Flatiron School feature from Course Report—head there for the full article!

 In college, I studied advertising and Spanish.
 When I graduated, I joined Teach For America, and taught bilingual Spanish and English at an elementary school for two years.
 I even tried to teach kids web development at that school, which was really interesting.

 Maurice: I studied Business Management and Finance in college, and during that time worked for a nonprofit that organized a summer day camp and other activities throughout the year for underprivileged kids.
 After graduating, the next logical step was to get any bank job as soon as possible to gain experience and be able to update my resume.
 So I accepted a data entry job at a major bank.
 As tremendously boring and uneventful that job was, I reminded myself that I was working for a big-named bank and that’s all that really mattered.
 About a year later, I moved to another bank and I’m still with them after five years.

 I became interested in learning how to code about a year ago and decided to enroll in a C++ class at a local community college to get a feel for it.
 That was a pretty good experience and I wanted to learn more.
-I also did Treehouse for a few months and after a few lessons I decided this is something I definitely want to learn and eventually transition into.
+I also did a few online lessons and I decided this is something I definitely want to learn and eventually transition into.
 So I began researching schools and found Flatiron’s Online Web Developer Program.
 I consider myself a total beginner, just having scratched the surface with some online videos/tutorials.